 The Vanderbilt Health Affiliated Network is a physician-led alliance of providers and health systems driving a new level of innovation and teamwork to enhance patient care, contain costs and improve the health of communities in Tennessee and surrounding states.

+We use a collaborative approach to support providers and healthcare organizations in the evolution to value-based care.
 We empower our participating hospitals and physicians with the structure and incentives to collaborate in ways that improve the health of their employees, patients, and communities.
 Our network is built on a collaborative, shared savings structure that rewards providers for quality and efficiency.

-How does the network benefit clinicians?
+How does the network benefit providers?